-What is the cost of rare diseases such as Friedreich's Ataxia?February 27th, 2013 in Diseases, Conditions, Syndromes /
+What is the cost of rare diseases such as Friedreich's Ataxia?February 27, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 What is the cost of rare diseases such as Friedreich's Ataxia?
 By analyzing direct and indirect costs of care research in BioMed Central's open access journal Orphanet Journal of Rare Diseases calculated that conservatively this rare disease costs between £11,000 and £19,000 per person per year.
 Proper understanding resource allocation is important in minimizing the effect of Friedreich's Ataxia on people's lives while maximizing their quality of life.

 Diseases are classified as 'rare' if they affect less than 1 in 2000 people.
 Lack of scientific knowledge means that these diseases can be difficult to diagnose and treatment options are limited.
 Rare Disease Day, February 28th, aims to raise awareness of rare diseases and their impact on people's lives.

 Friedreich's Ataxia, caused by mutations in the gene encoding the protein frataxin, results in progressive damage to the nervous system.
 Although rare, it affects one in 50,000 people, and consequently is the most frequent of the inherited ataxias, which all affect a person's ability to control their muscles.
 Symptoms usually begin in childhood, and affected people need continual monitoring to assess and assist with developing problems.